 Some aircraft owners unexpectedly receive a state sales and use tax audit notice or even an assessment.
 In this case, there are usually opportunities to fight the assessment by filing an appeal or protest.
 Imperatively, the protest or appeal must be timely filed, and it is critical to have a state sales and use tax attorney or professional on your team.

 Like most industries, state sales and use tax rules on aircraft purchases can be incredibly complex.
 Knowing and understanding the rules can save you by planning ahead.
 However, if you did not consider sales and use tax implications before purchasing, you can strike first by filing a voluntary disclosure or challenge the state if you have already been assessed.
 More importantly, having a sales tax team on your side can save you thousands of dollars.
-Contact us today for a free consultation.
+Contact us today for a consultation.

 Sales Tax Consulting Services